What is FTTN (Fibre to the Node)

 It's the acronym on every technophile's lips as the National Broadband Network continues to rollout, but what is FTTN?

-FTTN stands for Fibre to the Node and it's how many Australians will receive the NBN's superfast broadband.
-FTTN is designed to deliver speedy data services to your place through a common network box or pillar - better known as a node.
+FTTN stands for Fibre to the Node and it's how many Australians will receive the nbn.
+FTTN is designed to deliver data services to your place through a common network box or pillar - better known as a node.
 The more you node, eh?

 Welcome to the neighbourhood

-With FTTN you can enjoy a super reliable NBN service that's super easy to get installed.
-Because your current connection to the telephone exchange doesn't need to be replaced, it will be quicker to deploy FTTN to your area.
+With FTTN you can enjoy an nbn service that's super easy to get installed.
+Because your current connection to the telephone exchange doesn't need to be replaced, it may be quicker to deploy FTTN to your area.
 That means you don't even need to be home when a NBN Co. technician installs the equipment!

 Bring it on!
 How do I get Optus NBN at my place?